sigsum/sigsum/api.md

 Input:
-- `old_size`: tree size of an older tree head that the log should prove is consistent with a newer tree head, ASCII-encoded decimal number.
+- `old_size`: tree size of an older tree head that the log should prove is consistent with a newer tree head, ASCII-encoded unsigned decimal number.
-- `new_size`: tree size of a newer tree head, ASCII-encoded decimal number.
+- `new_size`: tree size of a newer tree head, ASCII-encoded unsigned decimal number.

 Output on success:
 - `consistency_path`: node hash, hex-encoded.